Siege of Budapest: First German relief attempt

 The Soviet offensive began in the eastern suburbs, advancing through Pest, making good use of the large central avenues to speed up their progress.
 The German and Hungarian defenders, overwhelmed, tried to trade space for time to slow down the Soviet advance.
 They ultimately withdrew to shorten their lines, hoping to take advantage of the hilly nature of Buda.
 In January 1945, the Germans launched a three-part counter-offensive codenamed Operation Konrad.
 This was a joint German-Hungarian effort to relieve the encircled garrison of Budapest.
 Operation Konrad I was launched on 1 January.
 The German IV SS Panzer Corps attacked from Tata through hilly terrain north-west of Budapest in an effort to break the siege.
-On 3 January, the Soviet command sent four more divisions to meet the threat.
+On 3 January, the Soviet command sent four more divisions to meet the threat, and recalled the Romanian divisions on 15 January because of their inefficiency.
 This Soviet action stopped the offensive near Bicske, less than 20 kilometers west of Budapest.
 The Germans were forced to withdraw on 12 January.
 They then launched Operation Konrad II on 7 January.
 The IV SS Panzer Corps attacked from Esztergom toward Budapest Airport to capture it and improve ability to supply the city by air.
 This offensive was halted near the airport.